Select Board

-The Board of Selectmen is comprised of five members who are elected, for three-year terms, in the Annual Town Election.
-As the Chief Elected and Executive Officers of the Town, the Board of Selectmen members are vested with all the municipal authority not specifically retained by the Town’s legislative body, town meeting, or other elected boards.
+The Select Board is comprised of five members who are elected, for three-year terms, in the Annual Town Election.
+As the Chief Elected and Executive Officers of the Town, the Select Board members are vested with all the municipal authority not specifically retained by the Town’s legislative body, town meeting, or other elected boards.

-The Board of Selectmen appoint residents to various official boards and commissions; approve all employee hirings; hold public hearings on important town issues, and enforce town by-laws and regulations.
+The Select Board appoint residents to various official boards and commissions; approve all employee hirings; hold public hearings on important town issues, and enforce town by-laws and regulations.

 Meetings